 to nurture happy children with good self-esteem by taking the time to get to know them properly and listening to them carefully

-to instill a love of learning in children from an early age by encouraging their natural curiosity about the world and keeping learning natural and fun
+to instill a love of learning in children from an early age by encouraging their natural curiosity about the world and nurturing natural learning wherever possible

 to encourage a love of nature and the natural world by focusing on these as a wonderful learning resource